-The Authority notes that GHD did not recommend any adjustment to costs.
+In the Draft Report the Authority noted that GHD did not recommend any adjustment to costs.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), Arup (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), Arup (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.

-On the basis of the consultants' reviews, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' reviews, the Authority did not specifically adjust SunWater's operations cost forecast.
 In response to stakeholder comments regarding recreation facilities, SunWater does not own or manage any recreation facilities in this scheme